habnai/orbata/README.md

-# Liebling
+# orbata

-Liebling is a beautiful and clean Ghost theme that is easy and comfortable to use. **It's free** and you can use it for any kind of content you might have.
+orbata is a beautiful and clean Ghost theme that is easy and comfortable to use. **It's free** and you can use it for any kind of content you might have.
 Now with dark mode 🌓!

 If you find this theme useful, please consider to make a donation to support its development! 🙏🏼